Anujdwi/Dynamic_Web_Scraping_with_cohere/README.md

    - The `fetch_css_selectors` function scrapes the page's HTML using BeautifulSoup to identify potential CSS selectors for elements related to reviews, authors, ratings, and pagination.

 3. **AI-Powered Selector Identification**
-   - The `get_tag_suggestions` function leverages Cohere's natural language processing capabilities to determine the best CSS selectors for the desired elements.
+   - A hashmap of `<CSS Selectors, Text contained in them stripped to 10 tokens>` is generated and sent as a prompt to the Cohere API, which determines the best CSS selectors for the desired elements.

 4. **Review Scraping**
-   - Selenium automates the browser to fetch all reviews across paginated pages by identifying and interacting with elements dynamically.
+   - Selenium automates the browser to navigate through paginated pages, ensuring all reviews are fetched dynamically.
+   - BeautifulSoup is used to scrape review details from the HTML content of each page, offering reliable parsing independent of AI-generated prompts.

 5. **Output**
    - The extracted reviews are saved in a JSON file (`reviews.json`) with details such as review title, text, rating, and reviewer name.